Anaminus/roblox-library/modules/Binstruct/README.md

 - `encode`: A filter that transforms a value before encoding.
 - `decode`: A filter that transforms a value after decoding.

+When a type encodes the value `nil`, the zero-value for the type is used.

 The following types are defined:

     {"pad", number}